-Paul Hammant's Blog: Reducing Test Times by Only Running Impacted Tests
+Paul Hammant's Blog: Reducing Test Times by Only Running Impacted Tests - for Maven & Java

 This article follows on from my Omnipresent, Infallible, Omnipotent and Instantaneous Build Technologies one a couple of day ago.
 Specifically the last section: “Minimalist test execution, via hacks”, that addressed test times being very lengthy.

 I’ve made a proof of concept of that for Maven.
 The tests impacted by a change (a pending change specifically) can now be quickly determined and fed into the test runner to massively reduce test times.
 Massively reduced, this is, if you’ve managed to engineer hours of Selenium tests.

 Clone my fork, but cd into the “code-coverage-jacoco” directory.

 testimpact.sh there - it will rebuild a map of what tests cover what production-classes (sources).
 I’ve checked in the previous results from running this script, that’s what a team would do.
 It runs Maven against one test at a time, to calculate coverage then store that per test.
 Actually for Petri’s example, I’m only focussing on the integration tests (run by the “failsafe” plugin) rather than the unit tests (run by the “surefire” plugin).
 Even though Petri’s example project is not launching Selenium (or equivalent slow test), the integration test phase is where you would run that for a canonical Maven project.

 testimpact.sh script uses python and ack (you’ll have to install those if you want to run this).
 I tried to use sqlite3’s CSV ingesting, but it was impossibly opaque, even with using StackOverflow’s best Questions/Answers, so I flipped to Python.
 Petri’s example uses JaCoCo for coverage, which spits out a handy CSV report (as well as HTML).